-Watch your technique – it’s easy to extend the knees too much and take the pressure OFF the gluteals – if it burns and feels hard, YOU’RE DOING IT RIGHT!
+Watch your technique – it’s easy to extend the knees too much and take the pressure OFF the gluteals – if it burns in the buttocks and feels difficult, YOU’RE DOING IT RIGHT!

 If it feels super-easy… Time to either look at your technique, or change the resistance.

-Remember, keep going until you get that “deep working ache”, then have a minute’s rest – then repeat 3 times over.
+Remember, for most people it is important to keep going until they get that “deep working ache”, then take a minute’s rest – repeating 3 times over.

 Exercise #2 – Single Leg Sit-to-Stand

-For this exercise, you’ll also want to watch your technique very closely.
+For this exercise, it is important to watch technique very closely.
 This is an exercise that gets more challenging the SLOWER you perform it.

 The single leg sit-to-stand is a great way to work the hips, gluteals and quads (knee muscles).
-It is one of the key exercises I would recommend to almost any runner or athlete because it addresses problems with control and muscle strength very quickly.
+It is one of the key exercises I would recommend to almost any runner or athlete (as long as they do NOT have knee problems) because it addresses problems with control and muscle strength very quickly.

 Here’s a video on how to perform is correctly: